teris-io/longpoll/README.md

 **Long-polling with subscription management:**

-Handling of long-polling subscriptions, publishing and receiving data is done by the `longpoll.LongPoll` type:
+Handling of long polling subscriptions, publishing and receiving data is done by the `longpoll.LongPoll` type:

 ```go